Bally’s Gets on the Strip with Tropicana Las Vegas Deal

 Tuesday’s transaction is the latest in a 15-month stretch of aggressive growth for Bally’s.

-Since January 2020, Bally’s has purchased casinos from Affinity Gaming, Caesars Entertainment, and Delaware North.
+Since January 2020, Bally’s has purchased the real money casinos from Affinity Gaming, Caesars Entertainment, and Delaware North.
 It’s also established an online gaming presence, as well as acquired naming rights to the regional sports networks owned by Sinclair Networks.

 Bally’s already has a license in Nevada after closing on the MontBleu Resort Casino and Spa.